 Lemony Shrimp from Culinary Flavors – Katerina’s recipes are full of fabulous Mediterranean ingredients and flavor.
 With just a little bit of cutting and chopping, this recipe comes together quickly and easily.

 24 Quick and Healthy Family Meals – This free ebook includes 24 quick, healthy, no-recipe meals – breakfasts, lunches and dinners – that you can use to save time throughout the year, but especially in the summer.

-Crockpot Sloppy Joes from Juggling Real Food and Real Life – Christina is the ultimate authority on cooking real food for a busy family, and this is her healthy version of a family favorite.
+Crockpot Sloppy Joes from Juggling Real Food and Real Life – This is Christina’s healthy version of a family favorite.
 Make a double batch and freeze half of it for a busy evening.